ShafiqueMahen2/tech258_cloud/cicd/jenkins.md

 - Go to `Post-build Actions` section and `Add post-build Action`.
 - Select `Build other projects` and enter name of `Job 2` in `Projects to build field`.

+Now we can push via our `*/dev` branch to our Repo and see if Job 2 works automatically once Job 1 has been deemed successful.

 ## Job 3 - Jenkins (CD)
 ### Steps